If you hope to practice law in the US, one of the steps toward accomplishing that goal is obtaining a Juris Doctorate.

 What Can You Do with a JD Degree?

-For most people, the primary purpose of going to law school and getting a JD is to qualify for the bar exam.
-But even without the goal of taking the bar exam, there are still a lot of fulfilling careers that you can pursue with just a JD.
+For most people, the primary purpose of going to law school and getting a JD is to qualify for the bar exam in order to practice law.
+However, not all JD recipients take this route.
+Let's take a look at several different careers that require a JD degree.

-After you get a JD, you can sit for the bar exam in any state to become an attorney, and thus licensed to practice law in that state.
+After you get a JD, you can sit for the bar exam in any state to become an attorney and thus be licensed to practice law in that state.

 As a lawyer who's passed the bar, you can practice any type of law you like, from criminal justice and civil litigation to environmental or medical law.
 You can own your own law office, partner with other lawyers, work with a large law firm, work for the government, or be an in-house lawyer for a company.
 Practicing lawyers have lots of options when it comes to work opportunities.